 Plus, it's tough when you've got a toddler on your hands who's addicted to French fries.
 So addicted, that anytime we go to a restaurant and anyone at the table orders fries, she refuses to eat anything else.

 Which is why I whipped up this dish of fried clams for her.
 Did you know that clams are really high in iron?
 Who knew?
 Popeye should have been noshing on fried clams, not spinach.

 It turns out that clams have more iron than any other food.
 In one 2.5 ounce serving of clams, you get a whopping 21 mg of iron.
-That's almost 3 times as much iron as chicken liver (8.7 mg for 2.5 ounces) and almost 9 times as much as beef (2.4 mg).Print
+That's almost 3 times more iron than chicken liver (8.7 mg for 2.5 ounces) and almost 9 times more than beef (2.4 mg).Print

 Makes a plate of clams — enough for a toddler's meal (contains about 42 mg of iron — toddlers need about 7 mg per day according to the RDA)